© Crown copyright 2020

 We found that:

-- the submission of late returns took place over an extended period - the main reason for delays was where trusts closed during the year and had not submitted accounts as part of the closure process.
+- The submission of late returns took place over an extended period – the main reasons for delays was where trusts closed during the year and had not submitted accounts as part of the closure process.
 In addition, several trusts that were in intervention had not submitted by the deadline.

-- the main increase in emphasis of matter opinions was due to ‘going concern‘ as a result of the trust closing within in the following 12 months
+- The main increase in emphasis of matter opinions was due to 'going concern', as a result of the trust having closed or proposing to close within the following 12 months.

 2.2 Financial statements audit opinions